 This season, to stay in balance, Ayurveda suggests adding a few lifestyle, dietary and herbal additions to your routine to help reduce/pacify Kapha.
 One key thing overall is to stick to routine, to keep moving so that lethargy and depressive tendencies stay at bay.

 Make sure that lunch is your big meal of the day, so you aren't asking your body to digest a big meal during sluggish kapha times like early morning or evening.
 Food should be well cooked, not raw for the most part.

 Food can be spicier this time of year and it's also good to add bitter and astringent tastes.

-STRENGTH IMMUNITY AND KEEP WARM
+STRENGTHEN IMMUNITY AND KEEP WARM

 An energetic routine.
 Avoid stagnation.
-Heating, energy-enhancing postures like Navasana, twists, backbends, and Sun Salutations can help relieve feelings of sluggishness.
-Pranayama techniques like Surya Bhedana (right nostril breathing) are also warming and stimulating.
+Heating, energy-enhancing postures like navasana, twists, backbends, and sun salutations can help relieve feelings of sluggishness.
+Pranayama techniques like surya bhedana (right nostril breathing) are also warming and stimulating.

 Now is a great time to consider doing a simple Spring Cleanse.
 An Ayurvedic cleanse is an easy way to buffer your health and protect your well-being for the coming months and beyond.

 A 10–20 minute self-massage daily - Abhyanga Body massage with Mauli’s Spirited Body Oil: to alleviate lethargy, flu-like symptoms and revive the senses when feeling low and listless.
 This rejuvenating oil helps boost a sluggish metabolism, ease joint pain, alleviate sinus and respiratory symptoms; condition skin and awaken a loving heart.